heptarch/heptarch.github.io/drafts/SAEPage.md

 features in $\mathcal{F}$.
 Thus, a linear decoder (technically speaking, the pseudoinverse $W^+$) suffices.
 Above $\alpha = 1$ however, the nullspace of $W$ becomes nontrivial;
-inevitably, some nontrivial vectors are sent to zero, corresponding to feature directions which are invisible in $\mathcal{N}$, and which no linear decoder can recover.
-This is where polysemanticity starts, and our sparse tie-breaker comes into play.
+inevitably, some nonzero vectors are annihilated, corresponding to feature directions which are invisible in $\mathcal{N}$.
+No linear decoder can recover.
+This is where polysemanticity starts, and our sparsity tie-breaker comes into play in order to select $\hat{V}$.

 ## 3. <a href="#tbc">Hunting the Transition</a><a id="sec-3" name="sec-3"></a>